 Publishing your slides online will allow you to reach out to a wider audience.
 While you can configure the presentation to be viewed by selected viewers only, default settings keep your deck open for public viewing.
 Adding tags to your presentation makes it easier to search online, further enabling mass sharing.

-When you livestream your deck, several design elements may benefit from it.
 Because the presentation is being streamed from your source, you won’t need to worry about losing any of your custom fonts.
 That’s a common pain when people send their decks via email.
 Here are a few other assets that add value and enhance viewer experience:

 Interstitial Graphics: Controls broadcast flow and breaks it into segments

 Overlay Graphics: Media that plays over the main content

 Alert Overlays: Pulls live data from online sources and displays over the stream

 You may notice these things on streaming platforms like Twitch.
 Adding these elements to your presentation can give you a leg-up over other presenters and help you stand out with your audience.